Everything you ever wanted to know about travel car seats but were afraid to ask*

 We know it’s not mandatory.
 We know it’s expensive.
 But we also know that the FAA recommends using car seats on planes.
-So if we bite the bullet and purchase baby their own seat on the airplane, and lug their car seat (or go through the expense of purchasing an additional car seat specifically for travel) what happens when we run into trouble once we’re on board?
+So, we bite the bullet and purchase baby their own seat on the airplane.
+We lug their car seat (or go through the expense of purchasing an additional car seat specifically for travel).
+What happens if we run into trouble once we’re on board?
+Here’s how to install and use car seats on planes, and what to do if you have issues with flight attendants or gate agents.
 READ MORE

 We always travel with car seats.
 Always.
 And for our road trip across Alberta, I was pretty happy to road test the Clek Oobr booster seat, as Bub had just outgrown his trusty Scenera.
 So I felt pretty good about our trip and the Oobr was great to travel with in spite of its size and weight, so then I wrote about it and the nice folks at Clek posted my review on their Facebook page.

 And then I learned that I was doing it wrong.
 Quite wrong.
 READ MORE

 Clearly it’s preferred to use your infant car seat with the base.
 But, if you’re traveling with baby, it’s much safer to still use your seat without the base than to not use a car seat at all.
 Do ensure that your seat CAN actually be installed without a base.
 The Primo Viaggio model we used when my daughter was an infant was an older model and did not have the slots.
 We couldn’t have used it for travel if we wanted to.
 But these days, pretty much every infant carrier car seat can be installed without the base.
 READ MORE